rei-kaizen/top-gwa-identifier/README.md

 # Top GWA Identifier
-This program generates a random GWAs (General Weighted Average) for each student in the given list of names, saves it in a file, and reads the file to identify the student with the highest GWA.
+This program generates a random GWA (general weighted average) for each student in the given list of names, saves it in a file, and reads the file to identify the student with the highest GWA.

 ## The program consists of two parts:

 ### GWA Generator
-1. The first part generates a random GWA for each student in the given list of names.<br>
-2. A function called `gwa_generator()` is used to generate a random GWA between 1.0 and 5.0, and the result is rounded off to 2 decimal places.<br>
-3. A list of student names is created and a dictionary with each student's name and corresponding random GWA is appended to the marklist.<br>
-4. Finally, the program writes the student name and GWA to a file.<br>
+The first part generates a random GWA for each student in the given list of names.
+A function called `gwa_generator()` is used to generate a random GWA between 1.0 and 5.0, and the result is rounded off to 2 decimal places.A list of student names is created and a dictionary with each student's name and corresponding random GWA is appended to the marklist.
+Finally, the program writes the student name and GWA to a file.<br>

 ### Finding the student with the highest GWA
-1. The second part of the program opens and reads the contents of the students' file. <br>
-2. The contents of the file are converted to a list of dictionaries with the student's name and GWA as keys.<br>
-3. The program then finds the student with the highest GWA in the list using a `while` loop and conditional statements.<br>
-4. Finally, the program prints out the name and GWA of the student with the highest GWA.<br>
+The second part of the program opens and reads the contents of the students' file.
+The contents of the file are converted to a list of dictionaries with the student's name and GWA as keys.
+The program then finds the student with the highest GWA in the list using a `while` loop and conditional statements.
+Finally, the program prints out the name and GWA of the student with the highest GWA.<br>

 ## 📄 Documentation
 <details><summary><h3> 🤔 Usage </h3></summary>